 An amazing display of 31 sculptures graced the headland above Matiatia Bay for the three weeks of headland Sculpture on the Gulf 2015.

-headland Sculpture on the Gulf returns to Waiheke from Friday 3 February to Sunday 5 March 2017 with a Gala opening held on the evening of 2 February 2017.
+headland Sculpture on the Gulf returns to Waiheke from Friday 3 – Sunday 26 February 2017 with a Gala opening held on the evening of 2 February 2017.

 headland Sculpture on the Gulf aims to make a unique contribution to the cultural life of New Zealand Aotearoa by creating opportunities for people to experience the power and beauty of contemporary landscape sculpture.

 In 2017 headland Sculpture on the Gulf will present significant new contemporary works by some of New Zealand’s foremost artists.